 His next book, the novel Blind Speed, was published by Northwestern University Press/TriQuarterly books and was named a finalist for the 2009 Paterson Fiction Prize.
 The novel came out of his experience living in Boston, where he taught writing at Harvard and Boston University.
 More recently, he has taught creative writing at NYU, Hollins University, the University of Iowa (International Writing Program), and MIT.

 Barkan has repeatedly had residencies at The Hermitage Artist Retreat in Englewood, Florida, and for nine months as writer-in-residence at Into the Furnace/Chatham University in Braddock, Pennsylvania.
-In 2023 he is a writer-in-residence at the Ernest Hemingway House in Ketchum, Idaho.
+In 2023 he was a writer-in-residence at the Ernest Hemingway House in Ketchum, Idaho.

 Since 2009 he’s lived and travelled extensively in Mexico, where he has experienced crime-syndicate violence in the country, firsthand.
 He currently lives in Boston.